 'Different cultures show marked variations...memories of experiences the subjects claim to have had in a discarnate state.'
-17
+17 description of the events experienced by souls from death in one life to re-birth in the next '18

 Stevenson writes this in a 1987 book, which refutes the idea that Dr Michael Newton "discovered" this discarnate realm in his first book in 1994.
 Needless to say, in children of the Druze, for whom reincarnation is immediate, no such realm is reported.
 Their situation would repudiate the following description: